Computing Technology for Math Excellence Logo

 HOT!: Inside Mathematics at The Dana Center, University of Texas, grew out of the Noyce Foundation's Silicon Valley Mathematics Initiative.
 It is exemplary as a professional resource for educators "passionate about improving students' mathematics learning and performance."
 This site features multiple tools for educators such as non-routine math problems organized by five levels of difficulty, formative re-engaging lessons, performance assessment tasks aligned to the Common Core standards (grades 2-8, algebra 1, geometry, and algebra 2), classroom videos of innovative teaching methods and insights into student learning, and social and emotional resources for math classrooms.
 Inside Mathematics also has a section devoted to Common Core Resources with videos, tasks, and problems aligned to each math standard in K-8 and high school organized by strands.

-National Math and Science Initiative (NMSI): This initiative's mission is to improve student performance in the critical subjects of science, technology, engineering and math (STEM).
-The NMSI approach involves "training teachers in grades 3-12 to inspire students to succeed in rigorous math and science courses and by recruiting and preparing more college students to become dedicated math and science teachers" (About NMSI section).
-You'll also find free lessons and Common Core Open Resources within its Resource section.
+National Math and Science Initiative (NMSI) was launched in 2007.
+Its mission is to improve student performance in the critical subjects of science, technology, engineering and math (STEM).
+The NMSI centers its programs around student achievement by elevating educators’ skills and collaborating with school communities to increase STEM access and achievement.
+You'll also find free STEM lessons within its Resource section.

 National Science Foundation Standards-based Curriculum Projects are located at four centers: